DeVry University Online

 The teacher I most admired taught my high school geometry class.
 He had been a principal, had retired, and was coming back to the classroom.
 He was tough and very human.
 I liked him immediately.
 Most of my classmates did not, but he won them over by the end of the course.
 He expected us to work to your full potential, and he cared about us.

 As a teacher myself, I try to do the same.
 When students answer a question in one or two sentences, I suggest ways to expand their response - show their thinking, do some research, refer to the book - whatever it takes to engage with the material.
 I really do care about how well my students do.
 I try to imagine the face behind every name on the screen.
-I check my voicemail and email every day so that I will be accessible when students have a question.
+I check my voicemail and email every day so that I am accessible when students have a question.

 You have to be organized to do well as a distance learner.
 DeVry University makes it as easy as possible for you.
 Everything is online: the syllabus, the teacher, the textbook, a library, and access to research and periodicals.
 The platform that connects you with the teacher and other students is very easy to use.
 The online library, also has links to computer-based learning modules so you can practice your skills.